john29917958/john29917958.github.io/source/_posts/Ha-The-Game-Development-Review.md

 The end - Tzu-Chao, Wang (TC), 2020/10/09.

 # Capital
 Here're complete tools I used for creating such game application.
-If you want to start your project, here's the summary from a single-person-team without salary.
+If you want to start your project, here's the REAL summary from a single-person-team, no salary.
 Just for your reference.

 | Tool                                                                                                                            | Purpose                                                            | Cost                                                                         |
 |---------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------|------------------------------------------------------------------------------|